 Simply put, I love adventure.
 I don’t know exactly when it started or why it is, but I’m always looking forward to the next “big thing”.
 There is no better feeling than the butterflies you get before doing something that scares you or the discovery of what is hiding off the beaten path.
 Life is about challenging yourself to face those moments head on and really living.

 I’ve jumped out of a plane, been in a cage with sharks swimming around me, hiked up a mountain and have had countless other adventures.
-One of my favorites will likely always be ziplining though.
+One of my favourites will likely always be ziplining though.

 A couple of years ago Ian and I visited Eco Adventures in Cypress Hills, the first zipline tour offered in Saskatchewan.
 It was our first time ziplining and we loved it.
 The staff was great and the course was fun.
 That same year they were just opening up their second location in Saskatchewan, located at Elk Ridge Resort near Waskesiu Lake.
 We heard it was going to be bigger and even better than the Cypress Hills location.